- Join The Movement

-Croix-des-Bouquets - In this community just east of Port-au-Prince, we are buliding small, economical homes in partnership with Homes from the Heart, whose founder Michael Bonderer also has partnered with us to build Fuller Center homes in San Luis Talpa, El Salvador, one of our most successful international operations.
-Bonderer said the homes are usually about 16 feet-by-16 feet, depending upon the sizes of the lots, which varies.
-"The recipients of these homes really like them, but they're not fancy," he said.
+Croix-des-Bouquets - In this community just east of Port-au-Prince, we are buliding small, economical homes in partnership with Homes from the Heart, whose founder Michael Bonderer also has partnered with us to build Fuller Center homes in San Luis Talpa, El Salvador.
+The homes are usually about 16 feet-by-16 feet, depending upon the sizes of the lots, which varies.
+"The recipients of these homes really like them, but they're not fancy," Bonderer said.
 "But they're shelter and a secure house for people to live in.
 That's what we originally promised, and that's what we are doing."

 "We are now building and we're among the first organizations to be providing permanent shelter," Fuller Center President David Snell said.
 "We are moving forward with the important work of making decent housing a reality for the Haitian families who have suffered so much."

 For more details on our work in Haiti, including house designs, a site master plan, family stories, and videos, please visit our main Haiti page.